GNG Electronics IPO booked 23x on day 2 so far; latest GMP suggest big gains - BusinessToday

 Incorporated in 2006, Mumbai-based GNG Electronics offers refurbishing services for laptops, desktops and ICT Devices, both globally and in India under the 'Electronics Bazaar' brand.
 It has a significant presence across India, USA, Europe, Africa and UAE, offering sourcing to refurbishment to sales to after-sales services and providing warranty.

-The grey market premium (GMP) of GNG Electronics has seen a sharp correction amid the rising volatility and muted bidding for the issue.
+The grey market premium (GMP) of GNG Electronics has seen a sharp rise despite the rising volatility due to bumper bidding for the issue.
 Last heard, the company was commanding a premium of Rs 100-105 per share in the unofficial market, suggesting 42-45 per cent listing gains for the investors.
 The GMP stood around Rs 85, when the price band was announced.

 Analysts mostly have a positive view on this issue and suggest subscribing to it citing its strong market presence, reasonable valuations, solid financials, reducing debt and bumper demand for its products.
 The company has no listed peers as of now.